 Next, your employees will unload the order from the truck, and count the crates and boxes.
 They’ll open each box to confirm the exact number of inventory, and inspect for damage.
 The delivery driver remains at the warehouse for this process to confirm any reported damage.

-Finally, your employees will assign inventory numbers to your products before shelving them.
-Your inventory clerk will input the information into the warehouse management software(WMS).
+Finally, your employees will assign inventory numbers to your products before putting away in to shelves.
+Your inventory clerk will input the information into the warehouse and inventory management software.
 Depending on your system, you may be able to scan received inventory directly into your WMS.

 Dock-to-stock cycle time is considered the chief of receiving KPIs.
 The cycle time starts the moment inbound shipments arrive, and stops once that inventory is stocked in your warehouse.

 Warehouses with a high dock-to-stock time spend more hours on each of these tasks, impacting downstream tasks and operations.

 Dock-to-stock covers a wide range of operations in your warehouse.
 Understanding other receiving related warehouse KPIs can help you see where your receiving process is doing well and where it needs some help.

 In order to improve your dock-to-stock time, you’ll have to track all of the associated tasks.
 Task tracking can be easier when you incorporate mobile devices that integrate with a WMS.
 You’ll be able to review exactly which tasks happened at a precise time, allowing you to hone in on any areas that take longer than expected.

 Receiving efficiency is a warehousing KPI that relates to dock-to-stock cycle time.
 It seems simple until you delve into what your warehouse actually receives on a weekly basis besides new stock deliveries.
 Your warehouse likely also receives return-to-vendor stock and returned inventory (both good and damaged) from customers.